Ali-Doggaz/Ali-Doggaz/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working as an Admissions Specialist at [Major League Hacking](https://mlh.io/);
+- 👨🏽‍💻 I’m currently working as an AI/Data Engineer
 - 🌱 I’m currently learning the fundamentals of cybersecurity with THM and HTB;
 - 👯 I’m looking to collaborate on my [cybersecurity guide for beginners](https://github.com/Ali-Doggaz/CyberSecurity_Guide) 🤝;
 - 🤔 I’m looking for help with CTFs and Pentesting 😭;